vuejs/awesome-vue/README.md

   - [vue-dom-portal](https://github.com/calebroseland/vue-dom-portal) An escape hatch for DOM Nodes, e.g. append to `document.body`.
   - [vue-count](https://github.com/Monine/vue-count) a plugin of count for Vue.js
   - [vuexer](https://github.com/LancerComet/vuexer) A Vue 1.0 plugin that simplifies vuex handling.
 It's useful when your components are used in different vue projects.
 By [@lancercomet](https://github.com/lancercomet)
+  - [vue-default-value](https://github.com/termosa/vue-default-value) A Vue.js Directive to set a default value for editable elements with no affect to the model state.

 - #### SEO